Ready to become a pitmaster?

 Direct heat is exactly what it sounds like.
 It is when you are cooking the food directly over the heat source.
 Think gas flame, fire, element etc

-Direct heat cooking is better for thinner cut of meat, fish, shellfish and veggies.
+Direct heat cooking is better for a thinner cut of meat, fish, shellfish, and veggies.

 You guessed it that means indirect cooking is when you are cooking your food away from the heat source.
 Think offset smokers, charcoal smokers or when you are cooking your food on the side of your grill that is not on.